Skip to content

 CI/CD

-Default GitHub Actions workflows are ready to use.
-The main CI workflow runs on pull requests:
+The main CI workflow (ci.yml) runs on pull requests:

-End to end tests OR Deployment tests [3]tests-e2e.yml / tests-deploy.yml
+End to end tests OR Deployment tests [3]test-playwright.yml@v0 / test-kube-deployment.yml@v0 (reusable)

 Notes:

-• [1] Runs code quality analysis using Sonarqube scanner, only if secrets SONAR_HOST_URL, SONAR_TOKEN, SONAR_PROJECT_KEY are configured.
+• [1] Runs code quality analysis using SonarQube scanner.
+Requires secrets SONAR_HOST_URL, SONAR_TOKEN, SONAR_PROJECT_KEY.
+The job uses continue-on-error and is skipped gracefully when secrets are not configured.

-• [3] Runs e2e tests if changes occur on apps, dependencies or helm; otherwise runs deployment tests.
+• [3] Runs e2e tests if changes occur in apps, packages or workflows; otherwise runs deployment tests.
+Uses reusable workflows: test-playwright.yml for Playwright browser tests and test-kube-deployment.yml for Kind-based Kubernetes deploy checks.

 The CD workflow (cd.yml) publishes releases using Release-please-action, which automatically parses Git history following Conventional Commits to build changelogs and version numbers (see Semantic Versioning):